gel00/Calculator/readme.md

 ## Control

-In order to enter a value click on the desired button or yiu can use your keyboard.
+In order to enter a value click on the desired button or you can use your keyboard as well.